-Here again it comes without saying that this will only work when the CL-UTILS module is mapped to a SRAM block in the MMU - or otherwise none of the ROM writing will work.
+Here again it comes without saying that this will only work when the PWRCL_Ext module is mapped to a sRAM block in the MMU - otherwise none of the ROM writing will work.

-Note: this is how you'd get yourself out of trouble if somehow you forgot the right code: do a memory lost to disable the MMU, then reload the POWERCL from flash - which has the protection flag cleared.
+Note: this is how you'd get yourself out of trouble if somehow you forgot the right code: call YRES (or do a memory lost) to disable the MMU, and then reload the POWERCL from flash - which has the protection flag cleared.
 Map it to the right page and enable the MMU again - you're back in charge.